-A Practitioner/Provider has the right to review their credentialing file by notifying the Credentialing Department and requesting an appointment to review their file.
+A practitioner/provider has the right to review their credentialing file by notifying the Credentialing Department and requesting an appointment to review their file.
 Allow up to seven days to coordinate schedules.
-Contact Physician and Provider Relations at 877-342-5258, option 4.
+Contact the Premera credentialing department at Credentialing.Updates@Premera.com.

 Practitioners/Providers have the right upon request to be informed of the status of their credentialing application.
-Please note that after the initial credentialing process, Practitioners/Providers who are in the re-credentialing cycle are considered approved unless otherwise notified.
-Contact Physician and Provider Relations at 877-342-5258, option 4.
+Please note that after the initial credentialing process, practitioners/providers who are in the re-credentialing cycle are considered approved unless otherwise notified.

 Healthcare contracting for specific lines of business discussed in this manual occurs after our credentialing process is complete.
 Once contracts are signed by the provider and counter-signed by us, the newly credentialed and contracted physician or other provider can then render medical services to our members and submit claims for payment.
 If the new physician or other provider is joining a contracted group practice, there may not be a need to sign an individual contract; however, we still require that all physicians and other providers be credentialed first.